MasteryEducation/CPAExamsMastery.com/content/far/2/3/3/index.md

 For a deeper understanding of derivatives, hedging, and reclassifications, you may also consider advanced accounting textbooks like “Intermediate Accounting” by Kieso, Weygandt, and Warfield, or specialized courses focusing on complex financial instruments.

 -------------------------------------------------------------------------------
-## Quiz on Statement of Comprehensive Income
+## Quiz: Statement of Comprehensive Income

 {{< quizdown >}}